by Daniel Shapiro

 Ross took some courses from Professor G.A.
 Bliss who also helped him navigate through college.
 Gordon Pall and A. Adrian Albert were fellow math graduate students, although a few years older.
 Ross was close friends with Pall, but viewed Albert as overly formal and pretentious.
 However, Bee and Albert’s wife Frieda were close friends.

 Ross married Bee soon after graduating in 1931.
-They were very close for more than fifty years, but did not have children.
+They remained very close for more than fifty years, but did not have children.

-Ross spent 1931 - 1933 at Caltech as a postdoc working with E. T. Bell.
-He received partial support from a National Research Fellowship.
+Ross spent 1931 - 1933 at Caltech, partially supported by a a National Research Fellowship.
+He worked as a postdoc with E. T. Bell.
 When asked, Ross said that he greatly admired Bell but gave no further details of his time in California.
 Arnold and Bee returned to Chicago in the mid-1930s when paying jobs were scarce.
 He helped create People’s Junior College in Chicago, an experimental venture put together by a group of unemployed postdocs representing English, foreign languages, sciences, and economics.
 Ross taught math classes to economics students who paid for their schooling in trade (food or labor) rather than cash.
 This institution lasted only a few years, and the name suggests that some left-wing political sympathies were involved.

 Saint Louis University.

 As department head, Ross ruled with a sure hand and had strong opinions about what issues were important.
 Sometimes he made decisions without following the preferences of the faculty.
-When one of his projects didn’t get approval from the dean, Ross would do everything he could to get around the dean’s decision, occasionally going directly to Father Hesburgh (the university president).
+When one of his projects didn’t get approval from the dean, Ross would do everything he could to get around the dean’s decision, occasionally going directly to Theodore Hesburgh, the university president who succeeded .

 Ross directed one Ph.D. student at Notre Dame: Paul J. McCarthy earned his doctorate in 1955 with a thesis about integral quadratic forms of class number one.